Case of Amina El Filali

 On 10 March 2012, Amina El Filali (sometimes also referred to as Amina Filali) (1996–2012), a 16-year-old girl from Larache, Morocco, committed suicide by taking rat poison, after she was forced by her family to marry a man who had raped her when she was 15.
-According to Article 475 of the Moroccan penal code, the rapist was allowed to avoid prosecution by marrying his victim.
+According to Article 475 of the Moroccan penal code, the rapist can avoid prosecution by marrying his victim.
 This incident drew much attention to Moroccan law, and many people expressed a desire to have the law changed.
 Local human rights groups also called for the repeal of Article 475 of the Moroccan penal code, which de-criminalises a rape if the rapist later marries their victim.
 Two years after the suicide, the parliament decided to modify Article 475; it was edited in 2014.

 A documentary about Amina Filali was released in 2013, which found that there had been four similar incidents in the town's history.